avecronym/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 		- *If you need to know where your file lies in the vault.*
 	- Alt + F - Search for Folder Note (Another Quick Switcher: Reveal a Folder in the File Tree)
 		- *Searches and redirect you to any folder note to open.*
-	- Alt + A - Go back to a folder note (Folder notes: Open folder note of current folder of active note)
-		- *Jumps to the main folder note in a file.*
+	- Alt + Shift + R - Rename Files in Searchresults (File Cooker: Rename Files in Searchresults)
+		- *Rename Files in folder notes by the results in the search tab.*
+	- Alt + Shift + Q - Quickly Move Notes to Folder by Search (File Cooker: Move files in searchresults to ...)
+	- Ctrl + Alt + D - Add Searched Files/Links to Canvas (File Cooker: Add files in searchresults to target canvas)
+		- *Add as many files as possible onto a canvas from the search results in the search tab.*
+		- *Also helps in recursively linking canvases together (much like how the Carry-Forward plugin works).*
+	- Ctrl + Shift + K - Open Keyboard Shortcuts View
-	- Ctrl + O - Search Within a File (Omnisearch: In-file Search)
+	- Ctrl + P - Open Command Palette
-		- *Allows for precise searching within any sort of file (including images).*
-	- Alt + O - Search the Vault (Omnisearch: Vault Search)
+	- Ctrl + , - Open Settings Page
-		- *Allows for precise searching throughout the vault.*
 	- Ctrl + Shift + A - Switch between Vaults (Quick Switcher++: Open in Vaults Mode)
 		- *Switch between one vault to another*
+	- Ctrl + O - Restart Vault (Tray: Relauch Obsidian)
+	- Alt + O - Close Vault (Tray: Close Vault)
-	- Ctrl + , - Open Settings Page
+	- Ctrl + Alt + Shift + T - Change Theme
 		- [[#^022xq|^022xq]]

-- ## Bulletpoints ^022xq
+- ## Bulletpoints 🔘 ^022xq
 	- Ctrl + N - Make New Note
 	- Alt + N - Create a New Canvas
 	- Ctrl + B - Make Bullet Point or Checkbox (Cycle Bullet/Checkbox)